taranchik/solidity-bank-contract/README.md

 ![Project Image](https://i.ibb.co/zX4y5Wf/photo-2020-10-22-00-17-03.jpg)

-> This is a Bank Solidity smart contract functionality.
+> This is a Bank smart contract using Solidity.

 ---